-"Of course you're at university to continue your education, however the opportunities for learning are so much wider than just academic: learning to live independently, managing your money and your time.
-University is an ideal opportunity to learn something new.
-Whether it’s learning a new language using the library’s free language software, joining a club or society, or attending a debate."
+You can all tick this one off as you're already at university continuing your education, which is an amazing achievement in itself.
+However the opportunities for learning go beyond your course as University is an ideal opportunity to learn something new.
+Why not learn a new language using the library’s free language software, join a club or society, or attend a virtual debate.

 Where to get help

-The Student Engagement Team are a first point of contact if you are having any issues affecting your studies and/or mental health and wellbeing.
-Student Engagement Officers are located in each school or faculty across the University and can refer you to a counsellor or mental health advisor if needed.
+The Student Wellbeing Team are a first point of contact if you are having any issues affecting your wellbeing and/or your mental health.
+Student Wellbeing Officers are located in each school or faculty across the University and can refer you to a counsellor or mental health advisor if needed.

-The Disability Team can provide you with financial and practical support.
-If you have a diagnosed mental health condition, you can seek support from them.
+The Disability Team can provide you with financial and practical support if you have a diagnosed disability including mental health conditions.

 There are a range of other services such as money advice, accommodation advice, support for international students and support for young adult carers and care-leavers.